- Introduction

 Q4: Should I choose left- or right-hand retrieve?

-- A: Pick based on your dominant hand: right‑hand retrieve (crank with right hand) is common in the U.S.; left‑hand retrieve suits those who prefer cranking with their dominant hand.
+A: Select based on your dominant hand—right-hand retrieves are common in the U.S., while left-hand retrieves are for those preferring to crank with their dominant hand.